Annette Oxindine is Professor of English in Wright State University's Department of English.

 EDUCATION: PhD in English, University of Maryland, College Park; MA in English, West Virginia University; BA in English, Frostburg State University, Maryland

-AREAS OF INTEREST include the 20th-Century British Novel, Modernist Studies, Woolf Studies, Contemporary British Literature, Gender Studies, Disability Studies, Modern & Contemporary American and British Poetry.
+AREAS OF ACADEMIC INTEREST include the 20th-C. British Novel, Modernist Studies, Woolf Studies, Contemporary British Literature, and Modern & Contemporary American Poetry

 TEACHING: Prof. Oxindine regularly teaches Introduction to Literary Studies, British Texts: Mid-19th to 21st Century, and a wide variety of upper-level undergraduate courses and graduate seminars in the Department of English.
 She also teaches occasional courses for the Honors Program as well as courses cross-listed with the Women, Gender, and Sexuality Studies Program.

-Upper-level courses and graduate seminars include the following topics: Elegiac Contemporary Literature; World War I in British Literature and Culture; British Literature: 1945 to the Present; The Country House in 20th-Century British Literature; Only Connect: E. M. Forster, Virginia Woolf, and Zadie Smith; Disability in Literature and Culture; Gender, Sexuality, and Modernism; The Modern British Short Story: A Haunted Genre; 1920s: Woolf, Eliot, and Mansfield; 1930s-40s: Woolf, Bowen, and Auden; Contemporary British Fiction; and 20th-Century British and American Poetry.
+Upper-level courses and graduate seminars include the following topics: Elegiac Contemporary Literature; World War I in British Literature and Culture; British Literature: 1945 to the Present; The Country House in 20th-Century British Literature; Only Connect: E. M. Forster, Virginia Woolf, and Zadie Smith; Disability in Literature and Culture; Gender, Sexuality, and Modernism; 1920s: Woolf, Eliot, and Mansfield; 1930s-40s: Woolf, Bowen, and Auden; Contemporary British Fiction; and 20th-Century British and American Poetry.

 Awards include the College of Liberal Arts Outstanding Teaching Award as well as Writing Across the Curriculum Excellence in Teaching with Writing.

-THE FOGDOG REVIEW: (See "My Links") Along with her students, Prof. Oxindine founded The Fogdog Review, a student journal which primarily publishes essays about literature.
-She continues to serve as The Fogdog Review's faculty advisor.
-In 2004, the journal received Wright State University's Presidential Commendation for Excellence for Extra-Curricular Activities, Team Award.
+THE FOGDOG REVIEW: Prof. Oxindine and her students founded The Fogdog Review, a journal that publishes WSU student essays about literature.
+She has served as Fogdog's faculty advisor since its inception.
+In 2004, the journal received WSU's Presidential Commendation for Excellence for Extra-Curricular Activities, Team Award.

-Literary Scholarship: Publications include journal articles and book chapters about Virginia Woolf's fiction, including the pedagogical essay “Pear Trees Beyond Eden: Women’s Knowing Reconfigured in Woolf’s To the Lighthouse and Hurston’s Their Eyes Were Watching God," which appears in MLA's Approaches to Teaching series.
+PUBLICATIONS / Literary Scholarship includes journal articles and book chapters about Virginia Woolf's fiction, including The Waves and Between the Acts, as well a chapter about intertextual approaches to teaching Woolf’s To the Lighthouse and Hurston’s Their Eyes Were Watching God," published in MLA's Approaches to Teaching series.
 Recent articles include "Resisting Dissolution: The Salvific Turn in Elizabeth Bowen’s The Heat of the Day," published in Renascence.

-Poetry: Poems appear in Gulf Coast, New Orleans Review, Southern Indiana Review, Radar Poetry, Shenandoah, Tinderbox Poetry, RHINO, Willow Springs, and elsewhere.
-New work, an elegy, appears in the 2019 summer issue of the Gettysburg Review.
+POETRY: Poems appear in the Gettysburg Review, Gulf Coast, New Orleans Review, Southern Indiana Review, Shenandoah, Willow Springs, and elsewhere.
+New poetry is forthcoming in Colorado Review and the Massachusetts Review.